 “Why do you wear your hair like that?”

-is a conventional question puts the Responder directly into Self, while
+is a conventional question puts the Responder directly into Self and their automatic, historic, unconscious responses, while

 “How would you know if it were time to reconsider your hairstyle?”